volodymyrhudyma/blog/content/blog/top-ten-tools-i-use-daily-as-a-react-developer.md

 [Netlify](https://docs.netlify.com/) is a service that automates builds, deployments, and manages your websites.

-**Important note:** Netlify includes a Free pricing plan that allows you to play around with the tool and decide if it fulfills all your requirements.
-Further information about pricing is available [here](https://www.netlify.com/pricing/).
+**Important note:** Netlify includes a Free pricing plan that allows you to play around with the tool and decide if it meets all your needs.
+More information on pricing can be found [here](https://www.netlify.com/pricing/).

-Nowadays it is one of the fastest and easiest deployment solutions.
-As with the Heroku, you can deploy by either using a command line or Netlify UI (only if you are using Github).
+Nowadays, it is one of the fastest and easiest deployment solutions.
+As with Heroku, you can deploy either from the command line or via Netlify UI (only if you use Github).

 Here is a [full guide](https://www.vhudyma-blog.eu/2020-07-06-deploy-your-react-app-to-netlify-july-2020/) on how to deploy your React application to Netlify.

 ## Summary

-To sum up, before starting playing around with a new library/framework/language, I suggest first to check out available tools that will help you in development.

-There is no room for a doubt that the number of available options will impress you.
+In summary, before playing around with a new library/framework/language, first try the tools available to help with development.
+The number of options available will no doubt impress you.

-I hope you liked it, make sure to try the tools I listed here and do not forget to comment your favorite ones!
+I hope you enjoyed it, try out the tools listed here and do not forget to comment on your favorites!